senchalabs/jsduck/README.md

 For some reason `@see` is only used inside normal comments, not in doc-comments.
 There are only 7 of these though.

+Two uses of `@member` also name the item itself.
+For example `@member Ext apply` - although that's pretty much useless as that is followed by code from which we can infer that the name should be `apply` plus it's preceded by `@class Ext` so a member declaration shouldn't be needed at all.
+The other example is `@member Ext.Element getTextWidth`, again followed by code that says the same thing.
+Given this silliness, JsDuck currently only supports the form `@member ClassName`.